-At the end of the subject students must:
+At the end of the season students must:

 - 1. Acquire knowledge and competences to manage an industrial Project and also a Research and development one. - 2.
-Be able to define the key items and elements of Project management. - 3.
-Be able to identify the main process groups in Project Management. - 4.
-Understand and analyze the basic tools to manage the time, cost, risk and quality of a Project. - 5.
+Be able to define the key items and elements of the Project management. - 3.
+Be able to identify the main process groups in PM. - 4.
+Understand and analyze the basic tools to manage the time, cost, risk and quality in a Project. - 5.
 Be able to check, control and audit industrial projects. - 6.
-Be able to communicate both orally and in written the scheduling and execution of a Project.
+Be able to present and defend both orally and in written the scheduling and execution of a Project.